Contact me: firstname.lastname@example.org

 I write literary nonfiction, fiction and books.

-I also write, edit, and create content for websites, magazines, marketing companies, and start-ups.
+I also write, edit, and create content for trade magazines, marketing companies, and start-ups.
 My wheelhouse is pop culture, feminism, health, business, and tech.
 One of my favorite projects is a reported piece for The Daily Beast, in collaboration with National Geographic.
 I interviewed direct descendants from The Mayflower, and wrote an essay about our complex origin story.
+For Folks Magazine, I wrote about a lifetime of migraines.
+For Healthline I wrote about strength training for women.
+I’m brainy, well read, and consider The Element of Style to be my Bible.
+Styles: MLA, APA, Chicago.

 Here’s a link to my commercial portfolio.